aidil-sekandar/links/README.md

-# link-aidil
+# Links

-A website where I compile all of my links.
+Where I compile all my links in one place.
+It's like my own version of Linktree.